tork-a/wrpps_ros/README.md

 # wrpps_ros

 ROS driver package for Wide-range Precise Proximity Sensor (WrPPS) board.

+The feature of `wrpps_ros` is that by combining a ToF range sensor and a proximity sensor, it is possible to estimate the proximity distance in a nearby region outside the range of the ToF sensor.

-Details of WrPPS are described in our paper: https://ieeexplore.ieee.org/document/9144379
+Details of WrPPS are described in a paper: https://ieeexplore.ieee.org/document/9144379

 Japanese papers:
 - https://www.jstage.jst.go.jp/article/jsmermd/2019/0/2019_2P1-H08/_article/-char/ja/